opencord/openolt/README.md

 * OPENOLT_BAL_2.6.0.1.patch

 > NOTE: the repository does not contain the above four source packages.
 These
-> are needed to build the OpenOLT driver executable.
+> are needed to build the OpenOLT agent executable.
 Contact
 > [Broadcom](mailto:dave.baron@broadcom.com) to access the source packages.

 ### System Requirements

-OpenOLT driver builds on *Ubuntu 14.04 LTS*.
+OpenOLT agent builds on *Ubuntu 14.04 LTS*.

 ### Build procedure